numbas/editor/docs/exam/diagnostic.rst

 .. note::

     The diagnostic mode is still in active development.
-    As of June 2021, it has not been used on real students yet.
+    As of November 2022, it has not been used on real students yet.
     The feature has been made available so that interested users can guide the development of this mode.

 The diagnostic mode for exams selects the questions to show to the student based on their respones to previous questions.